thacks42/fixed_point_math/README.md

 * construction from user defined literals
 * conversion from/to strings
 * utility functions to access the internal bit representation
+* compiles to "the correct assembly" on both gcc and clang using `O1` and up.

 # Example usage